Why Your Gums Still Bleed Even After Normal Dental Cleanings

 Gum disease is a common dental problem that affects millions of people worldwide.
 It is caused by the buildup of plaque and bacteria on the teeth and gums, which can lead to inflammation, bleeding, and eventually tooth loss.
 Traditional treatments for gum disease include scaling and root planing, which can be invasive and uncomfortable for patients.
 However, there is a less invasive option available: laser gum treatment.

-At Pinnacle Center – Dental Implants & Periodontics, we offer laser gum treatment as a safe and effective alternative to traditional gum disease treatments.
+At Pinnacle Center Dental Implants and Periodontics, we offer laser gum treatment as a safe and effective alternative to traditional gum disease treatments.
 This innovative procedure uses a special laser to remove bacteria and infected tissue from the gums, without the need for incisions or sutures.
 Laser gum treatment is a great option for patients who want to avoid the discomfort and downtime associated with traditional gum disease treatments.

 In the next section, we will discuss the benefits of laser gum treatment and how it compares to traditional treatments.
 If you are experiencing symptoms of gum disease, such as bleeding gums or bad breath, we encourage you to schedule a consultation to learn more about laser gum treatment and determine if it is right for you.